Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/readme.md

 ## Authentication

-Each Logic Apps custom connector uses different type of authentication.
-Check documentation of each connector.
+Each Logic Apps Custom Connector uses different type of authentication.
+Check documentation for each connector.

 <a name="prerequisites">

 ### Prerequisites in Cisco Umbrella

-Each Logic Apps custom connector requires different type of credentials.
-Check documentation of each connector.
+Each Logic Apps Custom Connector requires different type of credentials.
+Check documentation for each connector.

 <a name="deployment">

 ### Deployment instructions

-1. Deploy the Custom Connectors and playbooks by clicking on "Deploy to Azure" button.
-This will take you to deploying an ARM Template wizard.
+1. To deploy Custom Connectors and Playbooks, click the Deploy to Azure button.
+This will launch the ARM Template deployment wizard.
-2. Fill in the required parameters for deploying custom connectors and playbooks
+2. Fill in the required parameters for deploying Custom Connectors and Playbooks

 | Parameters | Description |
 |----------------|--------------|